Jennifer Wynne Webber

 She also has top-notch research skills herself.

 Jennifer began her career in broadcast journalism as a researcher working on documentaries for CBC Television News.
 She has continued to hone her research skills to this day, most recently conducting complex and multi-faceted research for an ambitious SSHRC-funded research project housed at the University of Saskatchewan.
-So, whether it’s sleuthing through digital archives, hunting for genealogical information, or tracking down people with important stories to tell about historical events, Jennifer can help.
+Jennifer was also the researcher on Season 4 of the popular television drama, Coroner.
+So, whether it’s sleuthing through digital archives, hunting for genealogical information, finding (and deciphering) unusual scientific information, or tracking down people with important stories to tell about historical events, Jennifer can help.

 Jennifer is also an experienced communications strategist, ready to help you with everything from managing your social media accounts to dreaming up creative and effective media campaigns.